Centre using its agencies against those speaking the truth : Mamata | Politics

 - India

-Hours after Shiv Sena MP Sanjay Raut was summoned by the Enforcement Directorate, West Bengal Chief Minister Mamata Banerjee on Monday alleged that the BJP-led federal government at the Centre against people who are ''speaking the truth''.
+Hours after Shiv Sena MP Sanjay Raut was summoned by the Enforcement Directorate, West Bengal Chief Minister Mamata Banerjee on Monday alleged that the BJP-led federal government is ''using'' its agencies against people who are ''speaking the truth''.

 Banerjee claimed that ordinary people are being ''tormented'' by the BJP and as a result, several lakhs of people, including businessmen have left the country. ''BJP is doing whatever it wants to do ...
 It is using central agencies like CBI and the ED against those who are speaking the truth,'' she said at a program here.

-She had made the same charge on a number of occasions in the past.
+She had made the same charge on several occasions in the past.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)